Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Preliminaries

-In order to evaluate the corresponding symplectic forms, we need to first find appropriate representatives of tangent vectors.
-For doing so, we fix $h$ to be a standard metric (even though this is not necessary by \cite{Fred}).
-The tangent space of $\mathcal M_{SD}$ at (the representative) $(\nabla,\Psi)$ is given by those satisfying
+\begin{proof} For $\lambda \in \C$ fixed, it is shown in \cite[Theorem 4.2]{Si2} that $\mathcal P_\lambda=\pi^{-1}(\{\lambda\})$ is the moduli space of $\lambda$-connections.
+In order to evaluate the corresponding symplectic forms, we need to first find appropriate representatives for the tangent vectors.
+To do so, let $h$ be the standard hermitian metric and let $(\nabla,\Psi)$ be a solution of the self-duality equations.
+The tangent space of $\mathcal M_{SD}$ at $[\nabla,\Psi]$ is given by satisfying

-modulo infinitesimal gauge deformation (see \cite[(6.1)]{Hi1}).
+modulo infinitesimal gauge deformations (see \cite[(6.1)]{Hi1}).
 These equations mean that we have an infinitesimal deformation

-of a solution to the self-duality equation (for the fixed hermitian metric), and we can choose harmonic representatives which are orthogonal to the (unitary) gauge orbit, which is equivalent to
+of a solution to the self-duality equation (for the fixed hermitian metric $h$), and we can choose harmonic representatives which are orthogonal to the (unitary) gauge orbit, which is equivalent to

 where

 see \cite{Hi1, Fred}.
 Provided \eqref{goeq1}, \eqref{goeq2} hold, the complex structures $I,J,K=IJ$ are given by